zhickson/vip-certification-study-material/README.md

-# WordPress VIP Certification Study Material
+# Unofficial WordPress VIP Certification Study Material

 A certified Advanced Professional WordPress Developer, is a highly skilled developer with deep knowledge of WordPress at scale.
 This individual can design, develop, secure, optimize, and maintain enterprise-grade WordPress implementations.
 They understand the unique challenges of high-traffic, large-data, and mission-critical environments.
 They can collaborate effectively across technical and business teams, implementing solutions that are performant, secure, scalable, and maintainable.